stridecolossus/JOVE/docs/blog/part-5-terrain/improvements.md

 }
 ```

-We also provide a convenience method to initialise the results to a long data type, which requires a specific query flag as well as setting the `stride` field appropriately:
+A convenience setter is provided to initialise the results to a long data type:

 ```java
 public ResultBuilder longs() {